 Energy Outlook: Global insights

-- Global energy intensity in 2035 is almost half (48%) of what it was in 1995 and 36% lower than 2012.
-However, global energy per capita use will increase by 14%.
+- Global energy intensity in 2035 is half of what it was in 1995 and 36% lower than 2013.
+However, global energy use per capita is projected to increase by 12%.

-- Renewables (including biofuels) account for 7% of total demand in 2035, compared to just 2% today.
-By 2035, 14% of world electricity is from renewable sources, up from just 5% in 2012.
+- Renewables (including biofuels) account for 8% of total energy consumption in 2035, compared to just 3% today.

-- China overtakes the US as the biggest nuclear producer with its share of the world total rising from 4% today to 29% in 2035.
+- China overtakes the US as the biggest nuclear producer with its share of the world total rising from 4% today to 30% in 2035.